-Today we can find oolong tea being produced in many southeast Asian countries, such as Vietnam and Thailand, however this tea was originally born in the Fujian province of Southeastern China during the Song Dynasty (960 - 1279).
+Today we can find oolong tea being produced in many southeast Asian countries, such as Vietnam and Thailand, however this tea was originally born in the Fujian province of Southeastern China during the Qing Dynasty (1725 - 1735).
+There are claims that Wulong tea originates in Song dynasty - however, that is not the case.
+In fact, Wulong tea descends from the Beiyuan tribute tea, also called dragon and phoenix tribute tea, which was produced in the same place as early as the Song dynasty (960 - 1279).
+However, the production and processing techniques for tea from this early stage have little to do with modern days Wulong tea.
 Now the best oolong teas come to us both from Southeastern China and Taiwan, although it wasn’t planted in Taiwan until the late 18th century.

 Chinese vs. Taiwanese oolong.
 This is a tricky topic.
 And for the most part, it will depend on the specific type of oolong.
 Of course, oolong was originally born in China, but the growing conditions and skills of the farmers allowed for Taiwanese oolong to quickly catch up to China’s quality within a couple centuries.